-There will be two workers' conferences in 2018/19.
-One will take place at Christ Church Endcliffe in Sheffield on 3rd November 2018; the other will be at Above Bar Church in Southampton on 2nd March 2019.
-You can book online for the Northern Workers Conference here; bookings for the Southern one will open later on this term.
+There are two workers' conferences in 2018/19.
+One has taken place at Christ Church Endcliffe in Sheffield on 3rd November 2018; the other will be at Above Bar Church in Southampton on 2nd March 2019.
+Bookings for the Southern one are now open.
 You can sign up here to receive the latest news from 9:38, or follow us on Facebook or Twitter.

 Who is the workers' conference for?

 These conferences are for those in the workplace (including post-graduate) who would value the chance to consider full or part-time gospel work.
 It is equally useful for both those who have had this possibility in their minds for many years, and for those who have only just started thinking these issues through.

 It is not designed to pressure anyone into signing their lives away, but rather just to present the facts, give delegates an opportunity to discuss their futures with experienced gospel ministers, and apply biblical teaching to their lives.
 Delegates would then be encouraged to return to their churches for further consultation and prayer.

 Many delegates come away one step closer to deciding that full-time gospel ministry is not for them at the moment, and some begin taking steps towards it.
 This conference is ideal for those in their 20s and 30s, although still of great use to those who are older.
 Those who are retired are most welcome; so are postgraduate students.
 There is a conference especially for undergraduate students – the Student Conferences.

 To back up our commitment to work in partnership with local churches, each delegate must have a recommendation from a church leader if at all possible.
 It would be well worth talking through your thoughts about full-time gospel ministry with your church leader before coming on the conference, and afterwards as you consult and pray with them to see if this is the right thing for you.